colehansen28/Price_Tracker/README.md

 # What I Learned
 - Web-scraping using BeautifulSoup
-- More familiarity with Try and except clause
+- More familiarity with try and except clause
-- creating and Calling functions
+- creating and calling functions